-You build your first two settlements with roads/ships on the big main island, as described in basic Catan.
+You build your first two settlements with roads/ships on the big main island, as described in basic Settlers.

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.